 Over the last few months I have been searching for a leasehold apartment up to £305k and identified one close by in Forestdale I like with amenity areas and railway links nearby, however it's only got 61 remaining years left on the lease.
 There is not much else in Forestdale in this price bracket, so just wondered if I would be making a mistake acquiring a short lease?

 If you need a mortgage the shortness of the lease may be problematic.
 Discount the offer by the anticipated lease extension will cost if not already taken into account.
 If the current owner has owned the property for at least 2 years you could ask them to commence the lease extension formalities and then assign it to you.
 You can add 90 years to the existing lease and have £0 ground rent by law.
 You should speak to your conveyancing lawyer about this.

 I own a ground flat in Forestdale.
 In the absence of agreement between myself and the freeholder, can the Leasehold valuation Tribunal determine the amount due for a lease extension?

-Absolutely.
+Most definitely.
 We are happy to put you in touch with a Forestdale conveyancing firm who can help.

-An example of a Freehold Enfranchisement matter before the tribunal for a Forestdale premises is The Woodlands 95 Purley Park Road in April 2009.
+An example of a Freehold Enfranchisement matter before the tribunal for a Forestdale residence is The Woodlands 95 Purley Park Road in April 2009.
 The Tribunals own valuation produced the figure of £37,912.
-This case was in relation to 6 flats.
-The remaining number of years on the lease was 78.32 years.
+This case related to 6 flats.
+The number of years remaining on the existing lease(s) was 78.32 years.